idmn/wfindr/README.md

 Crossword, scrabble and anagram solver
 --------------------------------------

-This package provides a large english words list and tools to find words by patterns.
+This package provides a large English words list and tools to find words by patterns.
 In particular, anagram finder and scrabble word finder.

 ### How to install